Mavericks beat Kings 103-97 to end 5-game skid amid protests - Philly

 TIP-INS

-Mavericks: Dwight Powell did not play because of bursitis in his left knee. ...
-Nowitzki scored five points on 2-of-9 shooting.
+Mavericks: Dirk Nowitzki scored five points on 2-of-9 shooting.
 He went 1 for 7 on 3s. ...
-JJ Barea did not make the trip due to personal reasons.
+JJ Barea did not make the trip because of personal reasons.
 Nerlens Noel and Dorian Finney-Smith were also held out.

 Kings: Koufos took advantage of Powell's absence and scored 15 of Sacramento's first 29 points.
-Koufos entered averaging 6.6 points per game. ...
+Koufos went into the day averaging 6.6 points per game. .
 Garrett Temple (sprained left anke) missed his third straight game.

 UP NEXT